braidn/Knowledge-Repo/FrontendTesting.md

   * this colides with the idea that your tests should lead or dictate your structure.
   * sometimes you need to spitball an implementation, catch up with tests and move on from there.
 * Test should be more focused that the interface to these methods are called, not results.
+* Avoid testing what is generated to the DOM/Setting up a complicated DOM and asserting on it.
+  * if we get to this point we need to head over to [Selenium][3]

 ###Tooling